5. Adding a subgraph

 We can validate where exactly the data for each is coming from by inspecting the query plan.
 The is like a blueprint for an : the set of instructions that the uses to send smaller operations to the responsible for those particular .

-Click on the arrow beside Response and select "Query plan".
-We can view this as a chart, or as text if we select the icon to "Show plan as text".
+We can view the as a chart, or as text if we select the icon to "Show plan as text".
 We won't worry too much about the syntax—the knows what's going on!
 But this is useful when we start to involve more and more complex queries that need optimization.

 Query plan preview in text format, showing which subgraph each field is fetched from

 Adding a was pretty straightforward!
 But you might be feeling that the data in both subgraphs is still separate and siloed.
-There's nothing directly connecting soundtracks to recipes or vice versa.
-We haven't yet achieved the experience that we want: with playlists being recommended to us based on the particular recipe we've selected.
+There's nothing directly connecting listings to reviews or vice versa.

 Here's what the dream looks like: